If you don't know your rights, you don't have any.

 Whether or not you like your care provider, it is important to understand what your legal rights are.
 Being an informed consumer increases the chances that your rights will be observed during delivery, which in turn increases the chances that you will have a positive experience and avoid medically unnecessary care that increases your risk for complications.

-PRIVATE, IN-HOME EDUCATION: $200 for up to 3 hours of instruction.
+PRIVATE EDUCATION: $250 for up to 3 hours of instruction.
 Fee due in full up front to hold the date.
-For folks outside of my service area, remote options like phone instruction or Zoom are available.
+During COVID, remote options like Zoom are available.
 Please contact me to arrange for a date and time!

 - being a more educated consumer